askmadsen/introduction-to-programming/Academic/Semester_1/Dataclasses/README.md

 This folder contains exercises and small projects exploring the use of **dataclasses** in Python.
 These projects implement abstractions for points, polygons, timestamps and dates, demonstrating object-oriented design with simple data structures.

-## Requirements
-- Python 3.10+
-- Standard libraries only

 ## Modules Included

 ### 1. Point2D